Israela

 "He lowers himself into his metal chair, his head in his hands, on his desk.
 Then, 'I don't understand her,' he says, looking directly at me, a child's whiny tone in his voice, as though begging me for an answer.
 'I thought we had the perfect relationship.
 I thought Ratiba was perfect.
 Now I find out she's not even Ratiba.'"

-Become immersed in lies, secrets and alienation; in hope and heroism; in a historical fiction about Arabs who save Jews from disaster and Jews who heal Arabs; in this tale of everyday people like you and me, torn and desperately searching for the right path.
-Ask yourself how you would act if you were one of these characters in this story?
+Israela: lies, secrets, and alienation; hope and heroism; a historical fiction about Arabs who save Jews from disaster and Jews who heal Arabs; a tale of everyday people torn and desperately searching for the right path.

 Picture